PET PLANNING

 Four Minutes

-If you’re wondering how often you should take your dog to the vet, it depends on several factors, including breed, age, health conditions, lifestyle, and what vaccines or checkups they’re due for.
-For example a dog with diabetes may need to go to the vet more than a healthy dog.
+If you’re wondering how often you should take your dog to the vet, it depends on several factors, including their breed, age, health conditions, lifestyle, and what vaccines or checkups they’re due for.
+For example, a dog with diabetes may need to go to the vet more frequently than a healthy dog.

 Wellness exams — or routine vet checkups — are only one reason for visiting the vet.
-There are also visits for vaccines, treatment for health conditions, a diagnosis of an injury, or ultrasounds for pregnant dogs.
-Because there are so many reasons for taking your dog to the vet, you may worry about being responsible for how much a dog costs.
+There are also visits for vaccines, treatment for health conditions, diagnosis of an injury, or ultrasounds for pregnant dogs.
+With various reasons to visit the vet, you might be concerned about the expenses involved in caring for your pet, which is where pet insurance can provide financial support.

-In this guide, we’ll go over the different reasons and times you may need to take your dog to the vet, how you can prepare for those visits, and how to make them more affordable.
+In this guide, we’ll go over the different reasons and times you may need to take your dog to the vet, how to prepare for those visits, and how to make them more affordable.

-When Should You Take Your Dog to the Vet?
+How Often Should a Dog Go to the Vet?

-Generally, healthy puppies need a vet visit for different vaccines and wellness checkups every 3 – 4 weeks until they’re 4 months old, and then a few more until they’re a year old.2 You may also need to schedule a vet visit if you decide to spay or neuter your puppy.
+Generally, healthy puppies need a vet visit for different vaccines and wellness checkups every 3 – 4 weeks, until they’re about 4 – 5 months old.2 You may also need to schedule a vet visit if you decide to spay or neuter your puppy.
 During these visits, it may be a good time to ask your veterinarian about different ways to help your puppy stay healthy — like nutrition, parasite prevention, and training.

 Puppies in their first 8 weeks likely need vet visits for: